MochiJump/MochiJump/README.md

 Recently done:

-Focused camera to zoom in on and follow Mochi.
+Focused camera to zoom in on and follow Mochi (improved).

-Notes: need to adjust right camera movement
+Mochi now bounces off HairClipNPC objects upon destruction.

 Should do: